littleosbook/littleosbook/segmentation.md

 specifies what offset within that segment you want.
 The offset is added to the base address of the segment, and the resulting linear address is checked against the segment's limit - see the figure below.
-If everything works out fine (including access-right checks ignored for now) the result is a _linear address_.
-If paging is disabled (paging is described in the chapter ["Paging"](#paging)), then the linear address space is mapped 1:1 onto the _physical address_ space, and the physical memory can be accessed.
+If everything works out fine (including access-rights checks ignored for now) the result is a _linear address_.
+When paging is disabled, then the linear address space is mapped 1:1 onto the _physical address_ space, and the physical memory can be accessed.
+(See the chapter ["Paging"](#paging) for how to enable paging.)

 ![Translation of logical addresses to linear addresses.
 ](images/intel_3_5_logical_to_linear.png)